syl20bnr/spacemacs-elpa-mirror/melpa/isearch+-readme.txt

    - `C-z 0' (`isearchp-reset-filter-predicate') resets
      `isearch-filter-predicate' to its original (default) value.

+   - `C-z p' (`isearchp-toggle-showing-filter-prompt-prefixes') toggles option `isearchp-show-filter-prompt-prefixes-flag', which controls whether to show filter prefixes in the Isearch prompt.

    - `C-z s' (`isearchp-save-filter-predicate') saves the current filter-predicate suite for subsequent searches.
 Unless you save it, the next Isearch starts out from scratch, using the